charlie4fun/ci-cloud/pages/privacy.md

 ---

 ## General
-We have done our best to create a simple, transparent privacy policy. **Our aim is to collect and store no data, or as little as possible.** We only use cookies that are essential to run this website.
+We have done our best to create a simple, transparent privacy policy. **Our aim is to collect and store as little data as possible.**

 This Privacy Policy outlines how we collect, process, store, and protect any personal information you share with us while using our website (ci-cloud.de, hereinafter referred to as "website"), in full compliance with the General Data Protection Regulation (GDPR), the German Federal Data Protection Act (BDSG), the Telecommunication Digital Services Data Protection Act (TDDDG) and other applicable German data protection laws.